 - Visit/contact all schools that award acceptance

-- Contact final school-of-choice (as well as other schools that have awarded acceptance) once a decision has been made
+- Contact final school-of-choice, as well as other schools that have awarded acceptance.

 - Apply for the FAFSA on Jan.
 1st or shortly after